geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 It's a bit faster.
 And none of the slowness is in the linearizer itself.
 The thing I'm going to work on this week is..
-I'm going to write a whole set of micro benchmarks for things like UOP creation and tuplize and toposort and like the UOP children stuff.
+I'm going to write a whole set of micro benchmarks for things like UOp creation and tuplize and toposort and like the UOp children stuff.
 I think if I could get speed up there, that's like the biggest place that all the time is being spent now.
 But yeah, overall, I'm pretty happy with the Python speed.